pfrederiksen/nearflights/README.md

 ## Features

 - Enter your location using a human-readable address.
-- View a list of flights within a specified radius.
+- View a list of flights within a specified radius, with distances in miles.
 - See detailed information about each flight, including airline name and military status.
 - Follow a specific flight.
 - Real-time updates of flight data.